Lesson Plan

 Implementation

 For this lesson, you will need all the temperature and rainfall data that the children have collected throughout the unit.
-You will also need some comparison data for the weather 30 years ago.
+You will also need some comparison data for the weather thirty or more years ago.

 Starter

-Ask the children to answer 2 questions related to the previous lesson: What does COP stand for?
-What targets were set at the previous meeting?
+Using the starter slides, ask the children to answer two questions related to the previous lesson: What does COP stand for?
+What targets were set at the previous meetings?

 Main Teaching

-Link back to work done in the Year 4 unit - Living Things and Their Habitats - Conservation.
-See if the children can recall some ways that other species are impacted by climate change.
-Explore how else climate change is affecting the planet as a whole, focusing on the sensitivity of particular animals to withstand climate change.
+Using the presentation, link back to work done in the Year 4 unit - Living Things and Their Habitats - Conservation.
+Ask the children to recall some ways that other species are impacted by climate change.
+The children will explore how else climate change is affecting the planet as a whole, focusing on the sensitivity of particular animals to withstand climate change.
+They will also understand how weather data, like the information they have collected, can be compared to historical data to demostrate trends (patterns) that scientists can use to prove the impact of climate change.

 Career Film: This is Ruth Davey.
 Ruth works as an Experimental Rig Operator for National Nuclear Laboratory.